 Risks Associated with International Sales; Effect of Asian Economic Crisis.
 International product sales represented approximately 30%, 36% and 34% of our total net sales and contract revenues for the fiscal years ended March 31, 1996, 1997 and 1998, respectively.
+As a consequence, we are subject to a broad range of regulatory issues, and our business, financial condition and results of operations are dependent upon global economic conditions.
 Our telecommunications products are sold principally to LGIC of Korea.
 As a result of economic instability in Asia, particularly in Korea, our sales in this region have declined in recent periods.
 It is possible that these sales could be further impacted by the currency devaluations and restrictions, and related economic problems in this region and abroad in general.
 We believe that international sales will continue to represent a significant portion of our revenues, and that continued growth and profitability may require further expansion of our international operations.
 Our international sales are currently denominated primarily in U.S. dollars.
 As a result, an increase in the relative value of the dollar could make our products more expensive and potentially less price competitive in international markets.
-Additional risks inherent in international business activities generally include the following:
+International business operations are subject to other inherent risks, including:

-- . unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences including restrictions on the repatriation of earnings; - . the burdens of compliance with a wide variety of foreign laws; and $% \left(1\right) =\left(1\right) \left(1\right$ - . currency fluctuations and political and economic instability.
+- unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles;

+- . difficulties in managing and staffing international operations; - potentially adverse tax consequences including restrictions on the repatriation of earnings; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; and - . currency fluctuations and political and economic instability.